StarRocks/starrocks/docs/reference/System_variable.md

   The default compression algorithm for table storage.
 Supported compression algorithms are `snappy, lz4, zlib, zstd`.
 Default value: lz4_frame.

+  Note that the `compression` property you specified in a CREATE TABLE statement takes precedence over this variable.

 * disable_colocate_join

   Used to control whether the Colocation Join is enabled.
 The default value is `false`, meaning the feature is enabled.
 When this feature is disabled, query planning will not attempt to execute Colocation Join.